 Whether you are a tourist or resident of Europe, the major benefit of this agreement is that you do not need to obtain an individual visa to travel to 26 countries within Europe.

-Starting in January 2021, Europe is rolling out a new system called ETIAS (European Travel Information and Authorisation System).
+In January 2021, Europe rolled out a new system called ETIAS (European Travel Information and Authorisation System).

 Who completes ETIAS?